trioslib/trios/docs/user-guide/using_trained_operators.md

 The `WOperator.eval(testset)` method evaluates the performance of an operator on a given `trios.Imageset`.
 For each triple in the Image set it produces a processed version of the input image and (ii) compares it with the expected output.
 Then the ratio of pixels with incorrect pixel values is computed and returned.
 Smaller values mean that the processed output resembles more closely the expected one.

 The example below illustrates the use of these methods to detect the letter `s` in images from the `jung` dataset.
-To use it, download this operator and save it as `trained-jung.op.gz` in the same folder as the code below.
+To use it, download [this operator](https://raw.githubusercontent.com/trioslib/trios/master/docs/examples/trained-jung.op.gz) save it as `trained-jung.op.gz` in the same folder as the code below.
 It is also necessary to download the *jung* dataset and uncompress and name it `jung-images` (the script `download_jung_images.py` already does this).

 ```{python}
 {!docs/examples/using_trained_operator.py!}
 ```

+The operator should produce an error of about `0.005`, which is a respectable value for this dataset.

 Academic users can determine which papers to cite (and read!) by calling `WOperator.cite_me()`.
 Each technique implemented in TRIOSlib defines a *bibtex* entry that is included when `cite_me()`is called.
 The example below illustrates its use.